Sikh coinage: Sikh Empire

 Rai Kanhiya Lal claimed that Ranjit Singh started striking coins as soon as he occupied Lahore, with him issuing a coin bearing a Persian couplet praising the Sikh gurus on the obverse side and his own name on the reverse side, with him distributing the coin to the poor.
-However, according to Surinder Singh this is a false account, although Ranjit Singh did issue a coin bearing the a Persian couplet praising Sikh gurus on the observe side and an effigy of him seeking Nanak's blessings on the reverse side in the later part of his reign.
+However, according to Surinder Singh this is a false account, although Ranjit Singh did issue a coin bearing the a Persian couplet praising Sikh gurus on the obverse side and an effigy of him seeking Nanak's blessings on the reverse side in the later part of his reign.
 An account of this can also be found in Sohan Lal Suri's Umdat-ut-Tawarikh.

 From 1828 onwards, the Lahore Mint began minting golden mohars called butkīs, which consisted of 11-1/2 māshās (around 10 grams) of pure gold.
 The silver rupee contained a comparable amount of silver.
 A distinguishing characteristic of the butkis is that while they contained the usual inscriptions, they also contained the term Waheguru written three times in Gurmukhi script.
 The Sikh Empire also circulated quarter-rupees (¼ rupee).

-Coins minted during the Sikh rule (1820-1846) in Subah Kashmir were called 'Hari Singhee'.
+Coins minted during the Sikh rule (1820–1846) in Subah Kashmir were called 'Hari Singhee'.
 (Obverse) bears the Gobindshahi couplet in Farsi and is inscribed Har in Gurmukhi.

 The main mints operated by the Sikh Empire were located at Amritsar, Anandgarh, Lahore, Peshawar, Multan, Jammu, and Kashmir.
 Some of the various symbols on the coinage, such as swords, daggers, or lotus flowers, may have represented specific governors of the different provinces of the empire.
 The banyan leaf symbolized the empire of Ranjit Singh on the coins.